Why singer-songwriter Breagh MacKinnon of Port Cities loves the novel A God in Ruins by Kate Atkinson

 "This story goes from 1925 to 2012, and each chapter of the book is set in a different year.
-It's not chronological, which means you're kind of jumping around between different characters and different time periods, and it kept me curious.
-When it all comes together at the end, it's like the picture slowly comes into focus and it's a really beautiful surprise."
+It's not chronological, which means you're jumping around between different characters and different time periods, and it kept me curious.
+When it all comes together at the end, it's like the picture slowly comes into focus and it's a beautiful surprise."

 Watch Port Cities perform their song The Idea Of You